U.S. faces hurdles in trying to nudge Belarus toward democracy | Law-Order

 Hindered by frayed ties with Europe, limited leverage and doubts about President Donald Trump's devotion to democracy in Belarus, the United States is gingerly trying to nudge the former Soviet state toward new elections without provoking Russia.

 Current and former U.S. officials acknowledge the challenge of promoting change in Belarus, which faces protests over an Aug.
-9 election that the opposition says was rigged to extend the 26-year reign of President Alexander Lukashenko.
-Lukashenko, who denies fraud, has responded with a violent crackdown on the protests and shown no sign of backing down despite sanctions imposed by three Baltic states on Monday and the threat, by a senior U.S. State Department official on Tuesday, of impending U.S. sanctions.
+9 election that the opposition says was rigged to extend the 26-year-old reign of President Alexander Lukashenko.
+Lukashenko, who denies fraud, has responded with a violent crackdown on the protests and shown no sign of backing down despite sanctions imposed by three Baltic states on Monday and the threat of impending U.S. sanctions.

+"The United States and European partners are together reviewing imposing targeted sanctions on anyone involved in human rights abuses in Belarus," U.S. Secretary of State Mike Pompeo said on Wednesday.
+A senior U.S. official told Reuters on Tuesday that Washington was weighing sanctions on seven Belarusians it believes were involved in falsifying the election results and in violence against peaceful protesters.

 The Republican president, running against Democratic former vice president Joe Biden in the Nov.
 3 U.S. election, has said little about Belarus, leaving some analysts with the impression he has scant interest.
 "I like seeing democracy," he told reporters on Aug.
 18. "It doesn't seem like it's too much democracy there."